 Batteries are mounted under the rear rack, along the seat tube or on the down tube.
 The best location for a heavy battery is the lowest and most centralised, often along the seat tube – this reduces the effect of the batteries weight on the bike handling.

 Like most things, it is worth investing in the mid-range price point to get a product that is both refined and reliable.
 Most sources suggest US $1500 at a minimum, but you may need to spend US $4000 to get the product you like.

 A retrofit electric kit won’t look as pretty, but it will undoubtedly work out cheaper at sub-$1000 for a midrange battery/motor.
 You’ll also be able to fit it to a touring-specific bike which you may already have.
 More on retrofit kits below.

 The Top E-Bikes For Bicycle Touring

-Although none of these bikes are specifically designed for bicycle touring, they’re all of a high quality with decent components.
-To do a long tour with a heavy load, you may need to swap out the spokes and rims for something more heavy duty on any of these off-the-shelf bikes.
+Although none of these bikes is specifically designed for bicycle touring, they’re all of high quality with decent components.
+To do a long tour with a heavy load, you may need to swap out the spokes and rims for something more heavy-duty on any of these off-the-shelf bikes.

 Here’s a list to get you going:

 – BH Emotion Evo City